greghogan/guix-packer/README.md

 $ packer build -var-file amazon-linux2/vars.x86_64.json amazon-ebs.json

 Or to build against an Ubuntu AMI execute:
-$ packer build -var-file ubuntu/vars-18.10.x86_64.json amazon-ebs.json
+$ packer build -var-file ubuntu/vars-latest.x86_64.json amazon-ebs.json

+To enable logging set the environment variable PACKER_LOG:
+$ PACKER_LOG=1 packer build [...]

 To connect to the build instance enable the debug flag to step through the build process and have